HW140701/VideoTo3dPoseAndBvh/README.md

 # How to Use it
 Please place your video to the .\outputs\inputvideo, and setting the path to the videopose.py, like this

     inference_video('outputs/inputvideo/kunkun_cut.mp4', 'alpha_pose')

-Waiting some minute, you can see the output video in the outputvideo directory,and the bvh file in the \outputs\outputvideo\alpha_pose_kunkun_cut\bvh directory.
+Waiting some minute, you can see the output video in the \outputs\outputvideo directory,and the bvh file in the \outputs\outputvideo\alpha_pose_kunkun_cut\bvh directory.